Here are the main highlights:

 The engine air filter screens out contaminants like dust, grime, and other debris before they enter the motor.
 To prevent obstruction, manufacturers usually suggest replacing the air filter every 12,000 to 15,000 miles.

-A clogged air filter can impede fresh air entering the engine, which is essential for combustion.
+A clogged air filter can hinder fresh air entering the engine, which is vital for combustion.
 Similar to a faulty fuel injector, a blocked air filter can lead to misfires, causing the RPMs to increase when accelerating.

 4. Vacuum Leak